-Leidos is looking for a School Military Family Life Counselor (9 months) to support Misawa AB in Japan.
+Leidos is looking for a School Military Family Life Counselor to support Misawa AB in Japan.
 This position will be for the 2023-24 School Year, to begin in August 2023.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive and motivational licensed therapist who can proactively help military children overcome common challenges such as deployment of a parent, frequent relocation and emotional management.